akash-network/docs/guides/validators/gentx.md

 ## Before We begin

-Make sure to have Akash client installed on your workstation, check [install guide](/guides/install.md) for instructions.
+Make sure to have Akash client installed on your workstation, check [install guide](/guides/install.md) [please use the `v0.8.1` release](https://github.com/ovrclk/akash/releases/tag/untagged-c61092bf60838cda6018) for instructions.

 ## 1. Generate Genesis Transaction (GenTx)